kyle-dorman/kyle-dorman.github.io/source/_posts/2013-09-27-the-wild-west-a-dot-k-a-week-2.markdown

 Overall, I feel like I have been the more experienced programmer in the 3 pairs I have been in.
 Even so, I don't think I would have completed the project much faster if at all, had I been working by myself.
 My partner has saved me from entering a fruitless rabbit hole many times.
 Also becasue someone is watching me type my code, I think I write much cleaner code.
 I used better variable names, space things out better and am more willing to write helper functions.

-I'm pretty sure EnerNOC, where I used to work, does not use pair programming at all.
+I'm pretty sure where I used to work, does not use pair programming at all.
 I think they do do some type of testing (well ya, obviously they test things kyle) but not exactly the types of things we did here.
 I know the phrase 'acceptance criteria' was passed around which seems similar to what we are doing in red-green testing, but I don't think use it as liberally as we did in our work.

 Ok so thats paired programming.